yandex-cloud/docs/en/storage/instruments/aws-cli.md

 [AWS CLI](https://aws.amazon.com/cli/) is a command line interface designed for AWS services.
 To learn [how to run commands](https://docs.aws.amazon.com/cli/latest/reference/), see the official Amazon documentation.

-To work with {{ objstorage-full-name }} via the AWS CLI, you can use the following sets of commands:
+To work with Yandex Object Storage via the AWS CLI, you can use the following sets of commands:

 - [s3api](https://docs.aws.amazon.com/cli/latest/reference/s3api/index.html) — commands corresponding to operations in the REST API.
 Before you start, look through the [list of supported operations](../s3 /api-ref/index.md).
 - [s3](https://docs.aws.amazon.com/cli/latest/reference/s3/index.html) — additional commands that make it easier to work with a large number of objects.